Lab member names are bolded

-Bakken, G, FE Tillman, JM O’Keefe.
-In press.
+Bakken, G, FE Tillman, and JM O’Keefe.
 Methods for assessing artificial thermal refuges: spatiotemporal analysis more informative than averages.
 Journal of Thermal Biology.

 Bergeson SM, RMR Brigham, and JM O’Keefe.
 Free-ranging bats alter thermoregulatory behavior in response to reproductive stage, roost type, and weather.
 Journal of Mammalogy.